mirrexagon/commboard/README.md

 Boards of category-tagged cards.

+## TODO
+- Remove babel-runtime which react-drag-listview needs for some reason

 ## Building
 1. In `ui/`, run `npm install`.
 2. In the repo root, run `cargo build`.